TheAcharya/Airlift/README.md

                                      otherwise last column will be used
 database_options:
-  --delete-all-database-entries      delete all entries from the specified Airtable table
+  --delete-all-database-entries      delete all entries from the specified Airtable table --empty-dropbox-folder             empty the contents of the Dropbox folder
 ```

 ### macOS Release